dwromero/att_gconvs/README.md

-## Attentive Group Equivariant Convolutional Neural Networks
+## Attentive Group Equivariant Convolutional Networks

 This repository contains the source code accompanying the paper: